foundations-dev/shipwright/docs/getting-started.md

 ---

+there are two ways to figure out what's going on here.
+If you like to learn things by first looking directly at the source code, use index.html

+if you like reading through the docs, keep going!

 ## Introduction

 This design system exists to allow future me (and anyone I work with) effortlessly implement any design research I've done.
 Too often, I spend dozens of hours on research and lose interest before applying it in any sort of productive way.
 The goal of this project is to ensure that I will be able to take advantage of the progress I make in spite of my fickle interest.